Jamie McKendrick: Early life and education

-McKendrick was born in Liverpool, 27 October 1955, and educated at the Quaker school, Bootham, York, and Liverpool College.
-He studied English Literature at the University of Nottingham and graduated in 1975 at the age of 20.
-Between 1985 and 1987, he worked in a team of language teachers at the University of Salerno.
+McKendrick was born in Liverpool and educated at Bootham School, a Quaker school in York, and Liverpool College.
+He studied English literature at the University of Nottingham where he was tutored by Tom Paulin and John Lucas in English and by Alastair Smart and John Wilton-Ely in the History of Art.
+After graduating from Nottingham, he began a BLitt at the University of Oxford on the poetry of Hart Crane, though he never completed this degree.

+Career

-He has occasionally tutored at Hertford College, Oxford, the University of Gothenburg, Jan Masaryk University in Brno, the University of Nottingham and University College London.
-He teaches part-time for the Oxford programmes of Stanford University and Sarah Lawrence and offers a translation workshop for the Creative Writing MSt. also at Oxford.
+In 1978 he moved to a housing co-operative in Hackney, London and worked as a visiting lecturer in American literature at the Roehampton Institute before leaving academia to work as a plasterer and decorator in London.
+He returned to academia in 1985 as a lettore at the University of Salerno.
+He returned to the UK in 1989 and took up various building and teaching jobs in Liverpool, London and Oxford.
+From 1992 to 1996 he was writer-in-residence at Hertford College, Oxford.
+He has held writer-in-residence posts at the University of Gothenburg, Masaryk University in Brno, the University of Nottingham, and University College London.
+He has taught for the Oxford programmes of Stanford University and Sarah Lawrence College and for over ten years has offered a translation workshop for Oxford University's Creative Writing MSt.

+McKendrick’s papers are held by the British Library.

 Poetry

-McKendrick has published seven collections of poetry and two Selected Poems.
+McKendrick has published eight collections of poetry and two Selected Poems.
 He is also the editor of The Faber Book of 20th-Century Italian Poems (2004).

 Criticism

-McKendrick has written reviews and essays on literature and art for numerous newspapers and magazines, including the TLS, the LRB, Independent on Sunday, The Atheaneum Review and Modern Painters.
-His essays have been published in several books including: Elizabeth Bishop: Poet of the Periphery; Writers on Art; Literary Activism; he has also written catalogue essays for exhibitions by Arturo Di Stefano and Donald Wilkinson, and an introduction to Tom Lubbock's English Graphic (Francis Lincoln, 2012).
+McKendrick has written reviews and essays on literature and art for numerous newspapers and magazines, including The Observer, TLS, the LRB, Independent on Sunday, Poetry Review, Poetry Ireland Review, Athenaeum Review (US), Subtropics (US), and Modern Painters.
+His essays have been published in several books including: Elizabeth Bishop: Poet of the Periphery (Bloodaxe, 2002); Writers on Art (DK, 2002); Literary Activism: A Symposium (Boiler House Press, 2017).
+He has also written catalogue essays for Donald Wilkinson (Wordsworth Trust, 2002), Arturo Di Stefano (Purdey Hicks Gallery, 2012), and an introduction to Tom Lubbock's English Graphic (Frances Lincoln, 2012).